PawelRosikiewicz/SkinDiagnosticAI/README.md

       * b) use of the shelf solutions provided by `skilearn, keras, and tensorFlow`, with features extracted using pretrained convolutional networks, downloaded from tf-hub, or other location.
     * to extract features follow the instructions in `project_setup/03_a-c... notebook`
     * models:
-        * option 1. you may use TF model url,
+        * option 1.
+PyClass may donwload the model from tf-hub directly, with url,
+          > not hoever, that this solution may depend on quality of the internet connection, and the modle may need to be donwloaded several times if you repeat the analyis,
-        * option 2. you may donwload the model to `model/` directory, and use them with the same function
+        * option 2. you may donwload the model to `model/` directory, and use it with the same function
+        * PyClass will work with any number of models
     * __Caution__: model name, and potential url must be added to tfhub_configs.py (see instruction in the file directly)

 ## __EDA with PyClass for SkinDiagnosticA__